 Did you know that diarrhea and pneumonia are the leading causes of death among children in the developing world?
-Combined, they claim the lives of nearly 6,000 kids every day - more than AIDS, malaria, and TB combined.
+Combined, they claim the lives of nearly 3,600 kids every day - more than AIDS, malaria, and TB combined.

 Fortunately, there is a simple "vaccine."
 Hand washing with soap is the most effective way to prevent those deaths and can cut death rates in half.
-Through the Global
+Through the Global access to it.
+In the past ten years, we've distributed more than 50 million bars of soap to millions of people in 127 countries.

 Soap & Hygiene Initiative, a Clean the World cause, we focus on getting soap and hygiene education to those who lack access to it.
-In the past six years, we've distributed more than 41 million bars of soap to millions of people in 118 countries.
+In the nast ten years, we've distributed more than 50 million bars of soan to millions of neonle in 127 countries.